Relayium

 For quick sharing between devices on the same network, any of them works well.
 If you need to reach across different networks or you want an extra, server-independent encryption layer with a verification code, Relayium is aimed at that; if you love PairDrop's rooms and persistent pairing, it remains an excellent choice.

-See how the application-layer encryption feels in practice — no install, no account needed for realtime transfers.
+See how the application-layer encryption feels in practice — no install, and no account needed on the same network.

 Try Relayium now